drmsmith/lassaVac/README.md

 Code to run post-processing of epidemiological data.

 * (1) Lassa_data_overview.pptx
-  *  Descriptive slide providing an overview of the data inputs and support code for calculation of economic parameters, including demographic data, treatment costs, productivity losses, risks of catastrophic expenditures, etc.
+  *  Descriptive slide providing an overview of the data inputs and support code for calculation of economic parameters, including demographic data, treatment costs, productivity losses, risks of catastrophic expenditures, etc., as well as parameters varied in Monte Carlo simulations and univariate sensitivity analyses.

 * (2) econOutcomes_inputs.R
   *  Script to load and format economic parameter input data